 There are few things more disappointing than learning that your landlord is not going to give you a full security deposit return.
-This is especially unsettling, if you were counting on that money to cover the cost of your move or to use as a security deposit elsewhere.
-If you want to know how to get security deposit back, you should learn all the reasons why landlords often keep the money, and what to do to make sure it doesn’t happen to you.
+This is especially unsettling if you were counting on that money to cover the cost of your move or to use it as a security deposit elsewhere.
+If you want to know how to get the security deposit back, you should learn all the reasons why landlords often keep the money, and what to do to make sure it doesn’t happen to you.

 The first thing you should know is that just because they keep a deposit does not mean they are technically supposed to.
 Some landlords nitpick at the tiniest thing knowing very few tenants will actually pay to go through the legal process to get their security deposit refund.
 So, it is important that you do everything you can to avoid giving them the slightest reason to keep your return.
 Read up, especially if this is for your first apartment.